gm3dmo/gm3dmo/legacy-migration.md

 #### Operating systems
-`readdir` on solaris sorts it's responses and `readdir` on Linux does not.
+Linux is a Unix clone but that does not mean it's an exact copy for example `readdir` on Solaris sorts it's responses and `readdir` on Linux does not.